osm-search/Nominatim/docs/admin/Setup-Nominatim-UI.md

     git clone https://github.com/osm-search/nominatim-ui

+Copy the example configuration into the right place:

+    cd nominatim-ui
+    cp dist/config.example.js dist/config.js

-Adapt the configuration `dist/config.js` to your needs.
+Now adapt the configuration to your needs.
 You need at least to change the `Nominatim_API_Endpoint` to point to your Nominatim installation.

 Then you can just test it locally by spinning up a webserver in the `dist`